mmahdi-farrokhy/ResumeBuilder/README.md

 2. Open [Postman](https://dl.pstmn.io/download/latest/win64) to send requests to the API.
 3. Import the prepared requests from this [path](https://github.com/mmahdi-farrokhy/ResumeBuilder/blob/main/Postman%20Request%20Collection.json) in Postman.
-4. Fill the request body with your customized data, and send the requests.
+4. Fill the request body with your customized data.
+5. Send the requests.
     * Inportant notes
       * First create a user, them use its data in 'Create New Resume' request body.
       * Set new resume's id for all child entities manually(resume_id column), after creating it in the database.